suffolklibraries/lgc/content/collections/events/group-a-ipswich-17-3.md

     content:
       -
         type: text
-        text: 'If you''re aged between 8-18 years, then come along to collaborate with other young people for a day of song writing and singing. '
+        text: "If you're aged between 8-18 years, then come along to collaborate with other young people for a day of song writing and singing. "
   -
     type: paragraph
     content: